 Cut out bargain food.

 Make sure to buy your new cat good quality cat food.
-You may be looking to cut back on your spending and getting rid of debt.
+You may be looking to cut back on your spending to succeed in debt management.
 However, skimping on food is not the way to go.
 Generic cat food brands use cheaper grains to provide protein.
 As carnivores, cats cannot handle significant quantities of grains, which can cause weight gain and allergic reactions.
 Consider using the recommended brands by your veterinarian.
 Vets usually recommend a combination of both wet and dry cat food.
 You can even find recipes to make your own cat food.
 A new kitten may often be hungry, but remember to practice portion control.

 Change your cat litter.